 Placing Value on What You’ve Earned

 My kids love their toys.
 Shopkins are my daughter’s current favorite (and I’m convinced those little things are taking over the world).
 Her favorite things, however, are the little things that she gets from the treasure box.
-She’s gotten kazoos, plastic rings and spiders, and all kinds of other stuff.
-She values those above anything else.
+She earns kazoos, plastic rings, spiders, and all kinds of other stuff.
+My daughter values those above anything else.
 She takes special care of her treasure box finds.
 After all, she worked hard for them.

 A Chance to Celebrate Your Good Work